ICA-EGAD/RiC-O/README.md

-The **latest public release of RiC-O, RiC-O 1.0, dated December 30, 2023, is available for download here.** As the first stable and complete version of this ontology, **RiC-0 1.0 is
+The **latest public release of RiC-O, RiC-O 1.0, dated December 30, 2023, is available for download here.** As the first stable and complete version of this ontology, **RiC-O 1.0 is
                thus a major milestone**.

 The OWL/RDF file is stored in the ontology/current-version folder of this repository.